 Due to the size, weight, and resulting maneuverability of trucks, the circumstances of truck accident tend to differ from car accidents, with the most common types including:

-If you have sustained injuries in a truck accident, regardless of the type of causes, California law dictates that the truck driver will be held responsible where any mistakes, rule violations or other potentially dangerous behavior has occurred.
+If you have sustained injuries in a truck accident, regardless of the type of causes, California law dictates that the truck driver will be held responsible where any mistakes, rule violations or other potentially dangerous behavior have occurred.
 Therefore, working with an experienced truck accident attorney, who is well-versed in California law, you could recover compensation for your injuries, property damage, and other financial costs incurred as a result.

 According to official statistics, in 85% of fatal truck accidents, the victim was not an occupant of the truck?
 While trucks account for just 4% of vehicles using US roads annually, they are involved in around 7% of fatal road accidents, providing a clear illustration of the increased risks involved in driving in, or alongside, a large commercial vehicle.

 When you have been seriously injured in a truck accident, your Anaheim attorney could maximize the compensation you receive for your injuries, medical expenses, lost wages, and more.
 However, for many people, injuries are not the most devastating outcome – so what can be done for those who lose a loved one in a collision?